Navigating the Holidays with Self-Compassion: How to Avoid Toxic Positivity

 What is Toxic Positivity?

-How to Support Family and Friends this Holiday Season
+How Can I Support Family and Friends Who Are Struggling This Holiday Season?

 How to Avoid Toxic Positivity During the Holidays